-Mastery Assessments (Worth 2 points each)
+Mastery Assessments (Worth 2 point each)

 Free response assessment that you can use your notes.
-The purpose of the assignment is to give us a snapshot of the mastery of the course material at that time.
+The purpose of the assignment is to give us a snapshot of the mastery of the course material for that week.
 The assignment is administered on Blackboard with Honorlock proctoring and submitted to Gradescope.
-There will be ten (10) assessments, with two (2) assessments being extra credit.
+There will be eight (8) assessments, without any extra credit.
 Any missed Mastery Assessment will not be allowed to be taken after the due date.